HarrierPanels/devopstest/README.md

-EPAM DevOps Essentials Quizz & Knowledge Check tests!
+DevOps Essentials Quizz!

-For those of you who would like to go thru all DevOps Essentials quizzes and Knowledge Checks before a final L0 test I put them all in a Python script.
 There are 2 files that you have to place in the same directory: epamtest.py & questions.toml

 You can run the script from shell (Python virtual environment activated) as follows: